PennyLaneAI/qml/glossary.rst

 .. glossary::

-    :doc:`Automatic Differentiation </glossary/automatic_differentiation>`
-        Automatically computing derivatives of the steps of computer programs.

     :doc:`Barren Plateaus </demos/tutorial_local_cost_functions>`
         Areas in the cost landscape where the gradient of a parameterized circuit disappears.
 The mortal enemy of many a variational algorithm, the variance of the gradient at these points is also close to zero in all directions.